Quiet PC: Optical drive

 Optical drives can be slowed down by software to quiet them, such as Nero DriveSpeed, or emulated by virtual drive programs such as Daemon Tools to eliminate their noise entirely.
-Notebook optical drives can be used, which tend to be quieter, however this may be because they tend to run slower (typically 24× CD speed, 8× DVD speed).
+Notebook optical drives can be used, which tend to be quieter, however, this may be because they tend to run slower (typically 24× CD speed, 8× DVD speed).
 Some DVD drives have a feature, commonly called Riplock, which reduces drive noise by slowing the drive during video playback.
-For playback operations only 1x (or real time) speed is required.
+For playback operations, only 1x (real time) speed is required.

 External components

 Monitor

 A CRT monitor can produce coil noise, as can the external power supply for an LCD monitor or the voltage converter for the monitor's backlight.
 LCD monitors tend to produce the least noise (whine) when at full brightness.
-Reducing brightness using the video card does not introduce whine, but may reduce color accuracy.
+Reducing brightness using the video card does not introduce whine but may reduce color accuracy.
 An LCD monitor with an external power supply tucked out of the way will produce less noticeable noise than one with the power supply built into the screen housing.

 Printer

 In the past, particularly noisy printers such as dot matrix and daisy wheel designs were often housed in soundproofed boxes or cabinets, and the same technique can be used with modern printers to reduce their perceived noise.
-Another solution is to network the printer, and locate it physically away from the immediate work area.
+Another solution is to network the printer and locate it physically away from the immediate work area.

 Laptop

-In contrast to desktop PCs, laptops and notebooks typically do not have power supply fans or video card fans, generally use physically smaller hard drives and lower-power components.
+In contrast to desktop PCs, laptops and notebooks typically do not have power supply fans or video card fans and generally use physically smaller hard drives and lower-power components.
 However, laptop CPU fans are usually smaller, so may not necessarily be quieter than their desktop counterparts - a smaller fan area requires faster fan speeds to move the same amount of air.
 Furthermore, limited space, limited access and proprietary components make silencing them more difficult.